 Specific instructions for each target will be located in your Exam Control Panel, which will only become available to you once your exam begins.

 You are required to write a professional report describing your exploitation process for each target.
 You must document all of your attacks including all steps, commands issued, and console output in the form of a penetration test report.
 Your documentation should be thorough enough that your attacks can be replicated step-by-step by a technically competent reader.

 The documentation requirements are very strict and failure to provide sufficient documentation will result in reduced or zero points being awarded.
 Please note that once your exam and lab report is submitted, your submission is final.
 If any screenshots or other information is missing, you will not be allowed to send them and we will not request them.

 Your goal is to exploit the web application to gain access to an authenticated administrator session and the proof.txt file from the server.
 Each machine has a local.txt value that is visible with the administration section of the web application.

 Proof.txt can usually be found in the root directory or in the home directory of an exploited process or user.

 You do not need to perform privilege escalation after obtaining a remote shell.

 You must submit the local.txt and proof.txt values in your control panel and include a screenshot of the values in your documentation.
-If proof values are obtained through the web UI, you must provide screenshots of Burp Suite and your browser of the web UI on the actual target machine with the value of proof value visible.
+If proof values are obtained through the web UI, you must provide screenshots of Burp Suite (or any web proxy) and your browser of the web UI on the actual target machine with the value of proof value visible.
 If you obtain a proof value through a shell, you must screenshot the contents of the proof files is with the type or cat command from their original location.